 - Female emperor penguins lay eggs in May or early June.

 - The egg weighs 1.01 to 1.04 pounds (460 to 470 g).

-- The egg of emperor penguin is the smallest of all bird species relative to the maternal size and constitute only 2.3% of the mother’s body weight.
+- The egg of the emperor penguin is the smallest of all bird species relative to the maternal size and constitutes only 2.3% of the mother’s body weight.

 - The egg is pear-shaped, pale greenish-white in color, and has a size of about 4.7 inches × 3.2 inches (12 × 8 cm).

-- The egg has a thick shell, which makes up to 15.7% of the whole egg weight.
+- The egg has a thick shell, which makes up 15.7% of the whole egg weight.

 - Such a thick shell help to reduce the risk of breakage when a female transfers it to her male partner for incubation.